10 Best Herbal Teas For Asthma

 eucalyptus globulus tea

-Eucalyptus globulus, commonly known as the Australian blue gum, is often used in herbal teas to support respiratory health, including managing symptoms of asthma.
+Eucalyptus globulus, commonly known as the Australian blue gum, is often used in herbal teas to support respiratory health, including in the management of asthma.

 thymus vulgaris tea